Cradle-to-Career System Data Request Process

 Expedited Review Process

 Requests for de-identified aggregate data that are not available through the query builder will require a data request form to be filled out, reviewed by the managing entity, and approved by the relevant data providers.
-Data provided through the expedited process will not require a legal agreement.
+Data provided through the expedited process should not require a legal agreement.

 Comprehensive Review Process